alex-piccione/CryptocurrenciesMonitor/README.md

 - create a .exe Windows file
 - Web page where download the application
 - auto update the application
+- avoid to wait the laoding of currencies and exchanges on every start, use a previous cached list and update it when load finished.

 ## REsources